By Nirmal Mangar

 Sikkim Chronicle interacted with few people of the surrounding neighborhood.
 It was learnt that this kind of incident was never reported before in the locality.

 “The family is humble and has a good rapport with the people.
-The accused family is quite rich and influential in the town”, informed a neighbor requesting anonymity.
+The accused family is quite rich and influential in the town”, informed a neighbour requesting anonymity.

 Arun was arrested and released on bail since all the sections put up by the police were bailable.
 Meanwhile,the other two girls were admitted in the government hospital in Gangtok stating that their mental condition was unstable.